Analysis | Is it possible that the partisan divide has stalled?

 Public sentiment isn’t much better.
-Polling released earlier this year shows that a majority of Republicans and 4-in-10 Democrats view members of the other party not as political rivals but, instead, as enemies.
+Polling released earlier this year shows that a majority of Republicans and 4 in 10 Democrats view members of the other party not as political rivals but, instead, as enemies.
 That’s not a sign of a partisan thaw.

 And yet, unexpectedly, there are small signs that partisanship in the House might have plateaued, if it hasn’t really improved.

 One measure we can consider is the average ideology of sitting members of Congress.
 The team at Voteview uses a proprietary methodology to assign ideological scores to members of the House and Senate, allowing us to track how liberal or conservative individual representatives are.
-(The short explanation of how it works is that each member is assigned a score between -1 (very liberal) and 1 (very conservative) that generally measures support for government activism.)
+(The short explanation of how it works is that each member is assigned a score between -1, very liberal, and 1, very conservative, that generally measures support for government activism.)

 Over the past 50 years or so, the average ideology of the two parties has grown apart.
 It’s been about two decades since the most conservative Democrat was more conservative than the most liberal Republican (displayed as the white gap between the parties on the graph below).

-(That five-congress spike in the most conservative Democrat reflects former Georgia representative Larry McDonald.)
+(That five-Congress spike in the most conservative Democrat reflects former Georgia representative Larry McDonald.)

-What should stand out on that graph, though, is that both the ideological ranges each party’s caucus covers (the light-colored bars) and the average ideological value of the caucus haven’t moved a lot in recent congresses.
+What should stand out on that graph, though, is that both the ideological ranges each party’s caucus covers (the light-colored bars) and the average ideological value of the caucus haven’t moved a lot in recent Congresses.
 Neither, therefore, has the difference between the two parties’ average scores.
 It’s up slightly — but only slightly.

 I’ve noticed that pattern in the past, so it immediately came to mind when Cook Political Report unveiled its assessment of its Partisan Voter Index by House district after the 2020 election.
 The PVI score of a congressional district is a measure of how Republican or Democratic the district voted relative to the country overall in the past two elections.
 Cook recalculates the scores after presidential elections or after the redrawing of congressional lines (as after a census).
-It correlates with the Voteview scores of the representatives who represent those districts, as you might expect, with more-Republican districts generally being represented by more conservative elected officials.
+It correlates with the Voteview scores of the representatives who represent those districts, as you might expect, with more Republican districts generally being represented by more conservative elected officials.

 Comparing the PVI score of a district with the ideology of the district’s representative gives us the plot below.
 We added in another metric: how much the district’s PVI score shifted since the 2020 iteration of Cook’s analysis.